 Time Needed: Approximately 2 weeks.

 Learning Goals: Improve speaking fluency.
-Students take their products and create a sales pitch to get their community interested in their product.
+Students take their products and create a sales pitch to get their community interested in the product.

 Problem/Question: What ethnic product would sell well in my community?
 How can I get more people interested?